IlyasOsman/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Function that returns the length of a string
+A function that print a string,folllwed by a new line, to stdout